arretx/sphinxtechnicalwriting/source/continuousdeployment.rst

    You should see Travis CI in the list of services already added.

-#. `Create a token <https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/>`__ for Travis to be able to publish the docs on GitHub Pages.

-   .. important:: Make sure you have copied the token, as explained in the GitHub docs.

-   This token is basically the keys to the GitHub repo kingdom.
-You need to give it to Travis so that Travis can push the output files to your repository.
-Like most access token, it's a generally a wise idea to encrypt it, we will take care of this in a later step.

-You have configured Travis and GitHub so that Travis can push changes to your repo.
+Travis has access to the repositories you ticked.
 You can now tell Travis what to do with your repo.

 Setting up Travis to test and publish the documentation
 -------------------------------------------------------

-Travis looks for a file called ``.travis.yml`` at the root of your repo in order to know what to do.
+Travis looks for a file called ``.travis.yml`` at the root of your repo in order to know what to do with it.

 .. admonition:: Objective recap